 We have extensive revision surgery experience.
 Some of the older implants did not perform at the same high level as current implants.
 We have experience with revising the ASR, Corin and Durom.
 The revision experience has been quite favorable with similar outcomes to primary cases.

-No. We have revised recalled prosthesis but did not place any.
+No. We have revised recalled prostheses but did not place any.

 In 2006 (before the US release).
 I originally learned hip resurfacing from Dr. Townley in the 1980s as a resident trainee.

 Anytime symptoms warrant.
 Patients need to have resurfacing procedures performed while their bone remains healthy.

 No, but it has greatly improved as the result of better instruments, implants and knowledge.

 Hip resurfacing is more difficult to perform and special training is required.
 It also lakes longer and we do not charge more for the procedure.
 Most surgeons find total hip replacement quite satisfactory.